-The Company has applied the requirements of IFRS 2: Share-based payments.
+The Group has applied the requirements of IFRS 2: Share-based payments.
 The Company issues equity-settled share-based payments to certain employees.
 Equity-settled share-based payments are measured at fair value (excluding the effect of non-market-based vesting conditions) at the date of grant.
 The cost of these awards is measured by reference to the fair value determined at the grant date of the equity-settled share-based payments and the expected number of employees likely to become fully entitled to the award.
 This cost is expensed on a straight-line basis over the vesting period.
 At each reporting date, the Company revises its estimate of the number of equity instruments expected to vest as a result of the effect of non-market-based vesting conditions.
 The impact of the revision of the original estimates, if any, is recognised in the income statement such that the cumulative expense reflects the revised estimate, with a corresponding adjustment to equity.
+During the year as part of the tender offer process share options were bought back.
+The amount paid to the holders of these options for their cancellation has been charged to equity.